The Hall of Ancients - Southeastern Indians

 Dioramas Depict Different Eras

 You will be taken back in time through beautifully designed dioramas depicting more than 12,000 years of regional history.There is information about the Paleo-Indians, the Arachaic, Woodland, Mississippian people plus those who lived during the Historic Period.
 Looking at each diorama, picture yourself living during that period of time.
 Each population learned more ways to engage the land and provide new resources for their basic needs.
-These Native Americans respected the land and protected their environment because it provided their basic necessities.
-Archaeologists have provided us with information concerning how these people lived since there is no written history to document their life.

 The centerpiece of the Hall of Ancients is a massive petroglyph.

-This ancient and mysterious carved rock was found years ago on the Cline property in the Hickory Log area of Cherokee County.
+This ancient and mysterious carved rock was found years ago on the Cline property, also located in the Hickory Log area of Cherokee County.
 Early witnesses say there were three rocks.
 However, an analysis revealed that this was the center of a larger singular rock with two sides having been broken away from the surviving center.
 This could have happened naturally by earthquake or as legend would have it, by white men blasting the original rock looking for gold.
 The carvings on the rock appear to be from the Mississippian period of time, 1000 - 1550 AD.

 The designs on Reinhardt's petroglyph are identical to those found on boulders along the Atlantic Coast of Ireland which date from the Early Bronze Age.
 The Irish petroglyphs were carved by non-Celts at least 1,500 to 500 years before the use of a unique form of Celtic writing.
 Irish researchers are not certain of the original meaning of the concentric circles, but many of the Petroglyphs seem associated with graves.